asangvnit/sysprog-workshop/Linux.md

-# Introduction to linux
+# Introduction to Linux

-## Why study linux?
+## Why study Linux?

-It is the most widely used **NIX based operating system in the world today.
+It is the most widely used \*NIX based operating system in the world today.
 Has many variants and forks - but `debian`, `ubuntu` and `fedora` are some of the most widely used ones.
-There is hardly a place that you will work at that does not use linux somewhere.
+There is hardly a place that you will work at that does not use Linux somewhere.
 It is important that you know bit more than the bare minimum.
 So lets dive in.

 ## Getting started

-You can install linux on your laptop/desktop directly.
+You can install Linux on your laptop/desktop directly.
 Alternatively, you can use `multipass` to install it inside a `virtual machine` as per the detailed instructions in [Setup](Setup.md).
 Please follow those instructions (if you haven't done so already and then come back here).

 Now we are ready to connect to the multipass ubuntu instance `sysprog` we had created earlier (Those running on Windows can omit `sudo` on Window cmd prompt).